-On May 28, 2013, ScienceDaily posted an article that explored the damage regular soda consumption can deal to teeth.
+On May 28, 2013, ScienceDaily posted an article that explored the damage regular soda consumption can deal with teeth.
 The report, based on a case study by the General Dentistry journal, even equated the dental destruction caused by soda to be similar to the ones caused by illegal drugs, such as methamphetamine and cocaine.
 This is due to the enamel in the teeth corroding after being exposed to acidic substances found in these products.

 This process is labeled as tooth erosion, and the loss of enamel can lead to serious setbacks such as cavities and discoloration.
 While Colorado has tried applying restrictions on the consumption of soda, it won’t guarantee that its residents will have healthier teeth.
 Regular dental care is key to preventing tooth erosion, and locals can start by brushing and flossing often, in addition to visiting a neighborhood Denver dentist on occasion.